I went vegan in the middle of a semi-professional soccer season.

-While the optimal amount of protein depends on the person, athletes don’t need much more than 0.82 grams of protein per lb of body weight, and sedentary vegans only need 0.55g/lb.
+While the optimal amount of protein depends on the person, athletes don’t need much more than 0.82 grams of protein per lb of body weight (at most!), and sedentary vegans only need 0.55g/lb.
 More won’t hurt, but it won’t help.

 The Digestibility of Plant Proteins

 First is the essential amino acid profile of a protein source.

 It’s not a big deal as long as you’re eating a variety of foods.
 Even if one protein source is lacking a particular amino acid, some other food you eat throughout the day will make up for it (4).